Greyhound Recycling

-Greyhound Recycling is an Irish waste collection and recycling company based in Clondalkin, Dublin.
+Greyhound Recycling is a waste collection, skip hire and recycling company in Clondalkin, Dublin, Ireland.

+Consdiered by many to be one of the best bin collection companies in Dublin.
+Based off their reliable service, user-friendly mobile app, and transparent pricing with no hidden fees.

 History

-The company was founded in 1974 by Bernard and Maura Buckley, Currently it is headed by their sons Michael and Brian Buckley.
+The company was founded in 1974 by Bernard and Maura Buckley, It is headed by their sons Michael and Brian Buckley.
 The company announced 100 new jobs in 2019, bringing the total employees in the firm to 600 people.